genwebcorp/genjax/docs/developing.md

 ### Documentation environment setup

-If you want to deploy the documentation and Jupyter notebooks to static HTML, you'll need to install [quarto](https://quarto.org/docs/get-started/) on your machine.

 GenJAX builds documentation using an insiders-only version of [mkdocs-material](https://squidfunk.github.io/mkdocs-material/).
 GenJAX will attempt to fetch this repository during the documentation build step.